Lincoln (proposed Northwestern state)

+Proposed location of the State of Lincoln.

 Lincoln is the name for several proposals to create a new state in the Northwest United States.
 The proposed State has been defined in multiple ways, but can generally be said to be coterminous with the region known as the Inland Northwest.
-The proposed state was named in honor of Abraham Lincoln, who was president during the American Civil War.
+The proposed state was named in honor of Abraham Lincoln, who was president of Union during the American Civil War and led it to victory against Confederates.
 His name had also been proposed for the states that were eventually named North Dakota and Wyoming.

 Lincoln in the Northwest

 The State of Lincoln has been proposed to consist of the Panhandle of Idaho and Eastern Washington (that is, east of the Cascade Mountains).
 Other than Lincoln, the names "Columbia" and "Eastern (or East) Washington" were proposed to be used for the state.
 It was first proposed by Idaho in 1865, when the capital was moved from Lewiston in December 1864 to its present-day location of Boise in January 1865, in an Idaho greatly reduced in land area.
 The original Idaho Territory, from a bill signed by President Lincoln in March 1863, was declared by Governor William H. Wallace in Lewiston, July 4, 1863, and included present-day Idaho, and virtually all of present-day Montana and Wyoming, making it larger in land area than Texas.

 Montana was made a territory in May 1864 and the Panhandle was specifically excluded in order to prevent Lewiston, west of both the Continental Divide along the crest of the Rockies and of the Bitterroot Range, from remaining the capital.
 The reasoning was that Lewiston sits on the western edge, across the Snake River from Washington, whereas Montana stretches to North Dakota.

 In the mid and late 1860s, there was a proposal centered on Lewiston in northern Idaho for a Columbia Territory to be formed in the Inland Northwest from parts of what is now eastern Washington, northern Idaho and western Montana.
 In 1901 another proposal was made, this time to combine the Idaho Panhandle with Eastern Washington to create the state of Lincoln.
 A third proposal was popularized in the late 1920s to consist of eastern Washington, northern Idaho and western Montana to the Continental Divide.
 From the Washington end, proposals have been made as recently as 1996, 1999 and 2005.
 Idaho saw a corresponding campaign for North Idaho, financed by the sale of T-shirts reading "North Idaho – A State of Mind".